 Canned Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Lamb, lamb liver, lamb broth, brown rice, herring, whole carrots, whole sweet potatoes, sunflower oil, guar gum, whole apples, kelp, potassium chloride, dicalcium phosphate, carrageenan, garlic powder, sodium ascorbate (source of vitamin C), zinc proteinate, choline chloride, iron proteinate, vitamin E supplement, thiamine mononitrate, beta carotene, niacin supplement, calcium pantothenate, vitamin A supplement, copper proteinate, pyridoxine hydrochloride, vitamin D3 supplement, manganese proteinate, riboflavin supplement, vitamin B12 supplement, calcium iodate, folic acid, biotin, and sodium selenite

 Fiber (estimated dry matter content) = 4.5%

 |Estimated Nutrient Content

 |Dry Matter Basis

 |Calorie Weighted Basis

-The second ingredient mentions fish broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+The third ingredient is lamb broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

-The sixth item includes carrots.
+The sixth ingredient includes carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.